NetApp/trident/docs/dag/kubernetes/concepts_and_definitions.rst

 * •	Storage Class (optional) - Identifies which Storage Class to request for this PVC.
 See below for Storage Class information.

-More information about PVCs can be found in the `Kubernetes <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims>`_ or `OpenShift <https://docs.openshift.com/container-platform/latest/architecture/additional_concepts/storage.html#persistent-volume-claims>`_ documentation.
+More information about PVCs can be found in the `Kubernetes PVC <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims>`_ or `OpenShift PVC <https://docs.openshift.com/container-platform/3.11/architecture/additional_concepts/storage.html#persistent-volume-claims>`_ documentation.

 Persistent Volume
 -----------------